microsoft/FluidFramework/docs/content/docs/faq.md

 ### Presence, including mouse cursor?

-Keeping track of and sharing each user's position in a grid, a document, or some other virtual space is an ideal task for Fluid Framework because it is designed to enable extraordinary performance.
+Keeping track of and sharing each user's position in a grid, a document, or some other virtual space is an ideal task for the Fluid Framework because it is designed to enable extraordinary performance.

 ## Fluid Service

 ### What needs to be running on the server?

-Fluid Framework requires a Fluid service to sync data between clients.
+The Fluid Framework requires a Fluid service to sync data between clients.
 The role of the server is very simple: it orders operations and broadcasts them to all clients.
 It's also responsible for saving operations to persistent data storage.